pootiney/Game-Design-face-emotion-recognition-autism/README.md

        public SpriteRenderer spriteRenderer; //Renders a Sprite for 2D graphics. public Sprite[] spriteArray; //Represents a Sprite object for use in 2D gameplay.

        // Sprites are 2D graphic objects used for characters, props, projectiles and other elments of 2D gameplay.
-The graphics are obtained from bitmap images - Texture2D.
-The

-//Sprite class primarily identifies the section of the image that should be used for a specific sprite.
-This information can then be used by a SpriteRenderer component on a

-//GameObject to actually display the graphic.
+The graphics are obtained from bitmap images - Texture2D.          // The Sprite class primarily identifies the section of the image that should be used for a specific sprite.
+This information can then be used by a SpriteRenderer              // component on a GameObject to actually display the graphic.
        // Start is called before the first frame update void Start()
        {